ArvindJayan/Personalized-Email-Generator/README.md

 - User-friendly interface built with React and styled with Tailwind CSS.
 - Fetch API to retrieve email templates and user data.
 - Live email preview with personalized content.
-- Customizable user details.
-- Option to copy or download the generated email content.

 ### Prerequisites